Ranixculiva/Omelette/README.md

 ### Folder Structure
 - `data/omelette_menu_brunch.json` — Menu data (edit this to update menu items)
+- `data/breakfast.json` — (Optional) If you have a template named `breakfast.html`, place the corresponding data here
 - `template_for_figma/brunch.html` — HTML template (should only contain placeholders, not hardcoded menu data)
 - `script/generate_menu_html.py` — Python script to generate the final HTML
 - `html_for_figma/` — All generated HTML files will be placed here automatically